BakkerGames/Castlequest_GRIF/README.md

 While writing this conversion, extensive use was made of a compiled version of the original FORTRAN code.
 Arthur O'Dwyer's directions worked perfectly (after some GFORTRAN issues on my part) and produced a fully functional game.
 I also made use of his walkthrough text (and made another walkthrough of my own).
 I used the original game's output and compared to the GRIF output to make sure everything matched, as much as possible.

 I would like to thank Michael S. Holtzman and Mark Kershenblatt for writing the original Castlequest!
-I had played it in college back in the day, and still remember the enjoyment (and frustration) that I had.
+I had played it in college back in the day, and still remember the enjoyment (and frustration).

-Thanks also go to Arthur O'Dwyer for his part in transcribing the Patent Office's document into readable and runnable code and blogging about it so others would know it existed again.
-This conversion could not have been done without his work.
+Thanks also go to Arthur O'Dwyer for his part in transcribing the U.S. Copyright Office's document into readable and runnable code and blogging about it so others would know it existed again.
+This conversion would not have been possible without his work.